rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Standardized tests, real-life decision making.
 - Remember: “Understand before you plan.”
+- Tip: Annotate givens, unknowns, and the target question in different colors to keep roles clear at a glance.

 ##### Block 2 – Working Backwards Strategy
 🔹 **Definition:** **Working backwards** begins from desired result and reverses steps to reach initial state.